Sandra Meigs: Selected works

-Returning to visit the same terrain, Meigs’ gouache studies and acrylic paintings refer to McIntyre Ranch: a 55,000 acre ranch established in 1898 and in operation today.
+Returning to visit the same terrain, Meigs' gouache studies and acrylic paintings refer to McIntyre Ranch: a 55,000 acre ranch established in 1898 and in operation today.
 Meigs was included in two iterations of the McIntyre Ranch Project in 1991 and 2004, wherein the Thrall family hosted a research project between the artists, curators and biologists at the ranch.
 Each residency resulted in an exhibition of new works at the Southern Alberta Art Gallery in 1992 and 2005 respectively.
 Meigs continued her research there from 2017 through 2019, creating representations of the distinctive rough fescue, flora, wildlife and fowl of the region, rendered in her enigmatic and vivid style.
 Meigs depicts the landscape as alive, using neon colours and the symbol of the vortex to contend with mortality.

 Meigs describes her experience in residencies in Southern Alberta and its impact upon her work as follows:

 "One day I was observing a far-off eagle nest with my binoculars.
 The nest was on the side of the cliff, built into the clinging remnant of a tree that had tried to grow there.
 During this drawing session the sky darkened and it became very windy.
 A rainstorm began.
 Under my rain jacket I watched the eagle and her chicks, the mother gliding high in the dark sky, swooping low and hunting prey for her babies, then dropping the food in the nest.
 It was one of the most profound experiences I remember ever having in nature."

+For her exhibition Sandra Meigs: Divine Rage in 2023 at the McMichael Canadian Art Collection, she was inspired by Ontario's landscape, particularly the woods in Algonquin Park and Lake Calabogie.

 Meigs wrote a book of poems that was published in 1983.
 Many of her visual works include poetry as a supplementary part of the exhibition – but she also publishes her poetry as stand-alone material.
-Her book of poems, Heavens to Betsy was initially part of her instillation at the Art Gallery of Lethbridge but was later published as a separate work.
+Her book of poems, Heavens to Betsy was initially part of her installation at the Art Gallery of Lethbridge but was later published as a separate work.